Causal Unfoldings and Disjunctive Causes: Causal histories as extremal realisations

 \subsection{Extremal realisations}

 Let $\A$ be a configuration family with underlying set $A$.
 We shall say a realisation $\rho$ is {\em extremal} when $\rho \succeq_2^f \rho'$ implies $f$ is an isomorphism, for any realisation $\rho'$; it is called {\em prime extremal} when it in addition has a top element, \ie~its carrier contains an element which dominates all other elements in the carrier.
-Intuitively, an extremal realisation is a most economic causal history associated with its image, a configuration of $\A$; it is extremal in being a realisation with minimal causal dependencies.
+Intuitively, an extremal realisation is a most economic causal history associated with its image, a configuration of $\A$ ---it need not be unique; it is extremal in being a realisation with minimal causal dependencies.

 Any realisation in $\A$ can be coarsened to an extremal realisation.